OnJaks/Matrix-calculator/README.md

   - Inversion matrix
   - RREF (Gauss-Jordan elimination)
   - Determinant

-This calculator have GUI created in thinter.
+This calculator have GUI created in tkinter.